-0.4.3.1 All stations will be two level stations.
-The concourse comprising of passenger facilities and station facilities will be at lower level and the platforms on the higher level.
-All the stations has been planned cantilever leaving 10.5m road width either side of the median.
+0.4.3.1 All stations except Jogeshwari (W) and Shyam Nagar, will be two level stations.
+Jogeshwari (W) station is partly projected over the flyover and Shyam Nagar station is on proposed above flyover.
+Concourse of these two stations will be on ground level.
+For all other stations, the concourse comprising of passenger facilities and station facilities will be at lower level and the platforms on the higher level.
+Stations on the road has been planned cantilever leaving 10.5m road width either side of the median.

-0.4.4 Terminals:
+0.4.4 Terminals